ppy/osu-wiki/news/2018-01-20-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/taylor.jpg)](https://osu.ppy.sh/beatmapsets/648127)

 [Niva](https://osu.ppy.sh/users/197805), one of the famous mappers from the early days has brought up his own mapset, bringing nostalgic vibes for older players.
 In the Insane difficulty, there is a good mix of linear and circular flow which represents the beautiful music very nicely.
-With both old and new elements that the mapper has used in the mapset, it certainly makes for a good gameplay experience.
+With both old and new elements that the mapper has used in the mapset, it certainly makes for an great gameplay experience.

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/trickl4sh.jpg)](https://osu.ppy.sh/beatmapsets/616696)